Outer Banks Annual Events - Local Culture & History

 Outer Banks Local Culture & History

-If you’re on Ocracoke Island in December, you won’t want to miss the Ocracoke Working Watermen’s Association Oyster Roast and Shrimp Boil.
-One of the most popular winter events, this community meal celebrates seafood and the people who make enjoying it possible.
-For the afternoon, the Community Square turns into a fish-fest where makeshift tables offer gathering grounds for shucking oysters, peeling and eating shrimp...read more
+If you’re on Ocracoke Island in late November or December, you won’t want to miss the Ocracoke Working Watermen’s Association Oyster Roasts at The Fishhouse.
+These community meals celebrate seafood and the people who make enjoying it possible.
+For the afternoon, the Community Square turns into a fish-fest where makeshift tables offer gathering grounds for shucking oysters and rubbing elbows with your neighbors.
+There is...read more

-If you’re on Ocracoke Island in December, you won’t want to miss the Ocracoke Working...read more
+If you’re on Ocracoke Island in late November or December, you won’t want to miss...read more

 Ocrafolk Festival